openSUSE/news-o-o/_posts/2007-11-01-yast-tools-for-creating-installation-media-and-appliances.markdown

   * create installation medias (network, DVD)

-As you can see, the tool provides also way to invoke the add-on creator tool (â€žCreate Newâ€œ button)â€¦
+As you can see, the tool provides also way to invoke the add-on creator tool („Create New“ button)…

 [![10000201000003280000027c8898dfc6.png](/wp-content/uploads/2007/10/10000201000003280000027c8898dfc6.png)](/wp-content/uploads/2007/10/10000201000003280000027c8898dfc6.png)

-â€¦ as well as generating a resulting image using KIWI â€¦
+… as well as generating a resulting image using KIWI …

 [![10000201000003280000027ce566fc82.png](/wp-content/uploads/2007/10/10000201000003280000027ce566fc82.png)](/wp-content/uploads/2007/10/10000201000003280000027ce566fc82.png)